top of page

 3/ FRICTION — The Denominator (and why speed without architecture becomes chaos)

 This is where most companies faceplant.
 They "install" AI.
 They celebrate speed.
 And then they drown.
-That's why 95% of AI pilots fail to generate financial returns (MIT).
+That’s why ~95% of AI initiatives don’t break even or create value (MIT).
 Not because the tech fails, but because orgs can't integrate what they build.

 As individual leverage rises, coordination becomes the bottleneck.